Break-glass guidance for incident teams

 Risks of Bypassing Cloudflare:

-• Edge Logic Breakage - Workers, Rules, Snippets, and caching logic stop functioning
+• Edge behavior changes - Workers, Rules, Snippets, cache, and Access/Gateway flows may be unavailable.

 For most scenarios, maximizing native Cloudflare resilience is safer than a manual bypass.
 Evaluate your specific operational constraints, regulatory requirements, and risk tolerance before proceeding.